Bringing buyers and sellers together is only part of the formula toward consummating a transaction.

 If family members are in a position to help, they are investing in your future and their own.
 These agreements are sometimes structured so that the lending individual receives a percentage of the annual cash flow or gross income.
 Others specify a rate and term.
 Your legal adviser can develop an agreement that allows details the obligations, duties and terms of both parties.

 Alternative non-bank lenders have also come into the market place to fill the gap for borrowers whose credit histories make it difficult to secure loans through the traditional lending sector.
 These lenders recognize that credit scores are not the only indicator of loan repayment.
 The terms of the loans tend to be shorter and the rates higher.
-Some alternative lenders cited in a March 5, 2014 New York Times article on alternative lending include Dealstruck, Fundation, and Funding Circle.
 Having never worked with these alternative lenders, Touchstone Business Advisors is unable to endorse or recommends these companies, and we recommend that you do your due diligence.
 Discuss with your financial adviser if this is a viable option for you.

 Business Loan Checklist